Complying with Data Handling Requirements in Cloud Storage Systems: Acknowledgments

 \begin{IEEEbiography}[{ }]{Johannes van der Giet} received the B.Sc.\ and M.Sc.\ degrees in Computer Science from RWTH Aachen University.
 He recently graduated from RWTH Aachen University and is now working as a software engineer for autonomous driving at Daimler Research \& Development.
 His research interests include distributed systems as well as software testing and verification \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Klaus Wehrle} received the Diploma (equiv.
 M.Sc.) and PhD degrees from University of Karlsruhe (now KIT), both with honors.
 He is full professor of Computer Science and Head of the Chair of Communication and Distributed Systems (COMSYS) at RWTH Aachen University.
-His research interests include (but are not limited to) engineering of networking protocols, (formal) methods for protocol engineering and network analysis, reliable communication software, as well as all operating system issues of networking.
-He was awarded Junior Researcher of the Year (2007) by the German Association of Professors (Deutscher Hochschulverband).
-He is member of IEEE, ACM, SIGCOMM, GI (German Informatics Society), VDE, GI/ITG-Fachgruppe KuVS, the main scholarship board of Humboldt Foundation, the Scientific Directorate of Dagstuhl, and the German National Academy of Science and Engineering (ACATECH). \end{IEEEbiography}
+His research interests include (but are not limited to) engineering of networking protocols, (formal) methods for protocol engineering and network analysis, reliable communication software, and all operating system issues of networking. \end{IEEEbiography}